-= $12m$
+= 12m

-Therefore, from the above calculation, $1 \times 12m$ long, 2m wide bed will be required for the proposed 1 bedroom residence.
+Therefore, from the above calculation, 1 x 12m long, 2m wide bed will be required for the proposed development with a maximum ususage of 2 people.

-7.2 Design Recommendations
+6.2 Design Recommendations

 Common failures of beds/trenches are often caused by poor installation practices.
 In addition to specifications outlined in AS/NZS 1547:2012, the following points should also be considered in the bed/trench design/construction which to meet the minimum dimensions of 1 bed, 12m long and 2m wide.